susoko/browser-sync-website/docs/grunt.md

 {% include headerlink.html title="+ other watch tasks" slug="grunt-watch" %}

 Browser Sync is not a replacement for regular `watch` tasks (such as compiling SASS, LESS etc), they are designed to be used together.
-If you intend to do this, set this option to true and be sure to call the watch task AFTER browserSync.
+If you intend to do this, you'll need to set `watchTask: true` and be sure to call the watch task AFTER browserSync.
 For example, to compile SASS and then inject the CSS into all open browsers (without a page refresh), your config for all three tasks might look something like this: